web analytics

 Meridian Kessler Moving Forward with Form-Based Codes

 My neighborhood, Meridian Kessler, has been doing some behind-the-scenes maneuvering to promote the implementation of Form-Based zoning codes in the neighborhood.
 Form-based codes are the logical antidote to the current use-based zoning that is in place in much of the United States.
-Urban Indy will be highly supportive of the Meridian Kessler Neighborhood Association’s push for this important and much-needed change.
-The first public meeting will be held at Developer Town at 53rd Street and … Read entire article »
+Urban Indy will be highly supportive of the Meridian Kessler Neighborhood Association’s push …

 Why Mode Matters for Indianapolis